Skip to main content

 Fun facts

 Bouldering started as a form of training for roped climbers, as it gives them the chance to practise moves close to the ground.
 However, it’s now an Olympic sport.
-Sport climbing will made its Olympic debut in Tokyo in 2021, athletes competed in all three disciplines: bouldering, lead climbing, and speed climbing.
+Sport climbing made its Olympic debut in Tokyo in 2021, athletes competed in all three disciplines: bouldering, lead climbing, and speed climbing.

 Learn the lingo